 Note for option -unscanned: In general there is a background job (through cron) that will do that scan periodically.
 The -unscanned option makes it possible to trigger this from the CLI.

 When using the --path option, the path must consist of following components:

 '''

 "user_id/files/path"

 or

 "user_id/files/mount_name"

-or

-"user_id/files/mount_name/path"

 '''